bessagroup/f3dasm/paper/paper.md

 # Documentation and collaborative development

 To improve the usability of the `f3dasm` frame­work, thorough documentation has been included with the Sphinx package.
-Documentation for this package can be accessed on [the homepage](https://bessagroup.github.io/f3dasm/) and will be maintained with the latest release of the package.
+Documentation for this package can be accessed on [the homepage](https://bessagroup.github.io/f3dasm/) and will be kept up to date with the latest release of the package.

 The `f3dasm` framework relies on the collaborative efforts of scientists and developers to expand its capabilities.
 Therefore, it is essential to have a well-defined software development process in place.
-This will be achieved by maintaining strict branching policies, and incorporating comprehensive testing suites and automatic continuous integration with GitHub Workflows.
+This is achieved by maintaining strict branching policies, and incorporating comprehensive testing suites and automatic continuous integration with GitHub Workflows.

 <!-- ##  Open-source collaborative development